c-f-h/flamp/README.md

 `flamp` is based on `mpmath` by Fredrik Johansson and the matrix algorithms by Timo Hartmann contained therein. `flamp` is BSD-licensed.

+## Installation

+The package is written in pure Python and can simply be installed by

+    pip install flamp

+Its only dependencies are `numpy` and `gmpy2`, both of which have pre-built packages readily available.

 ## List of functions